laktak/chkbit/README.md

 - https://github.com/laktak/chkbit/releases

-Prereleased versions can be found directly on the [GitHub Action](https://github.com/laktak/chkbit/actions).
+Pre-released versions can be found directly on the [GitHub Action](https://github.com/laktak/chkbit/actions).
 Click on the latest `ci` action and look for `prerelease-artifacts` at the bottom.

 ### Homebrew (macOS and Linux)

-For macOS and Linux it can also be installed via [Homebrew](https://formulae.brew.sh/formula/chkbit):
+For macOS and Linux, it can also be installed via [Homebrew](https://formulae.brew.sh/formula/chkbit):

 ```shell
 brew install chkbit